younessbennaj/the-count-of-money/README.md

 docker-compose up
 ```

-api should be running in port 5000 and client should be running on port 3000
+api should be running on port 5000 and client should be running on port 3000

 ### Work in development